 Q: How Do I Support My Teen Without Taking Over and Feeding Her Dependency?

-Q: “I have a 16-year-old who is a junior in high school.
+Q: “I have a 16-year-old with ADHD who is a junior in high school.
 There is a long list of things she needs to do to be ready to apply to college — taking the SAT, filling out applications, meeting with the school counselor — and none of these things make it to the top of her daily to-do list.
 It takes everything she’s got to do her homework every night, and she just runs out of time.
 I’m not sure how to support her without nagging, taking over, and causing conflict.”

 With teens, outsourcing potentially explosive conversations is sometimes the best way to make headway.
 If you can, hire an executive skills coach — independently, or through the school — whose job it is to help your child remember these steps.
 A coach helps to bridge that massive gap between you managing your child’s homework and priorities in elementary school, and her managing it independently in college in a few years.